 The personal information we hold is provided by you when you register on Have your say and when you respond to a Have your say project.
 Registration details and responses are held within our digital engagement portal – Have your say.
 On occasion, information may be downloaded from the platform but steps will be taken to minimise the personal information included in these extracts.

-TfL has a contract with Bang the Table who provide us with a product called EngagementHQ – this is our Have your say platform.
-The Bang the Table privacy statement can be accessed here.
+TfL has a contract with Granicus (previously Bang The Table) who provide us with a product called EngagementHQ – this is our Have your say platform.
+The Granicus privacy statement can be accessed here.

 We use your personal information to manage the registration process, administer Have your say projects, and to evaluate and analyse any responses received.

 When you register with Have your say you will receive an acknowledgment email.
 Subsequently, you will receive automatically generated emails when you submit any responses to the engagement tools for an individual project.
 We will also contact you with updates on the specific Have your say project you have responded to, such as progress updates, details of results, and future developments.
 These project update emails will contain instructions for how you can opt-out of receiving these in the future should you wish to.

 Where you have opted in during registration, we will send you emails informing you of new projects you might wish to respond to.
 These emails will contain instructions for how you can opt-out of receiving these in future should you wish to.